firebase/functions-samples/url-shortener/README.md

  - Create a Firebase project using the [Firebase Console](https://console.firebase.google.com).
  - Create a [Bit.ly application](https://bitly.com/a/oauth_apps) and generate an **Access Tokens**.
- - Set the sample ot use your Firebase project using `firebase use --add` and select your new Firebase project.
+ - Set the sample to use your Firebase project using `firebase use --add` and select your new Firebase project.
  - Set your Bit.ly app's access token on your function by running:
      ```bash
      firebase functions:config:set bitly.access_token=XXXXXXXXXXXXX